CTIA and GTIA: CTIA

 Atari initially estimated that the 2600 would have short market lifetime of three years when it was designed in 1976, which meant the company would need a new design by 1979.
-Initially this new design was simply an updated 2600-like game console, and was built around a similar basic design, simply updated.
-Work on what would become the CTIA started in 1977, and aimed at delivering a system with twice the resolution and twice the number of colours.
+At first, this was to be an updated 2600-like game console, built around an improved similar basic design.
+Work on what would become the CTIA started in 1977, and aimed to deliver twice the screen resolution with twice the number of colours.
 Moreover, by varying the number of colours in the playfield, much higher resolutions up to 320 pixels horizontally could be supported.
-Players and missiles were also updated, including four 8-bit players and four 2-bit missiles, but also allowing an additional mode to combine the four missiles into a fifth player.
+Players and missiles were also updated, allowing for four 8-bit players and four 2-bit missiles with an additional mode that combined the four missiles into a fifth player.

-Shortly after design began, the home computer revolution started in earnest in the later half of 1977.
-In response, Atari decided to release two versions of the new machine, a low-end model as a games console, and a high-end version as a home computer.
-In either role, a more complex playfield would be needed, especially support for character graphics in the computer role.
-Design of the CTIA was well advanced at this point, so instead of a redesign a clever solution was provided by adding a second chip that would effectively automate the process of racing the beam.
-Instead of the user's programming updating the CTIA's registers based on its interrupt timing, the new ANTIC would handle this chore, reading data from a framebuffer and feeding that to the CTIA on the fly.
+Shortly after design began, in the later half of 1977, the home computer revolution started in earnest.
+In response, Atari decided to release two versions of the new machine: a low-end model as a games console, and a high-end model as a home computer.
+Racing the beam on the 2600 was an unexpected but welcome result of its low-cost design and the company wanted the new machine to be similarly flexible.
+For either model, a more complex playfield would be needed, with support for character graphics in the computer role.
+Design of the CTIA was well advanced at this point, so instead of a redesign, a second chip was added that would effectively automate the process of racing the beam that the 2600's microprocessor had performed.
+Instead of the microprocessor updating the CTIA's registers based on its interrupt timing, the new ANTIC chip would handle this chore by reading video data from a frame buffer and writing it to the CTIA on the fly.

 As a result of these changes, the new chips provide greatly improved number and selection of graphics modes over the TIA.
-Instead of a single playfield mode with 20 or 40 bits of resolution, the CTIA/ANTIC pair can display six text modes and eight graphics modes with various resolutions and color depths, allowing the programmer to choose a balance between resolution, colours, and memory use for their display.
+Instead of a single playfield mode with 20 or 40 bits of resolution, the CTIA/ANTIC pair can display six text modes and eight graphics modes with various resolutions and color depths.
+This allows the programmer to choose a balance between resolution, colours, and memory use for their display.